jgspires/chinese-postman-problem/README.md

 # How Does it Work?

-The application can be executed as is from the 'app.py' file located in the 'src' folder.
+The application can be executed as is from the 'app.py' file located in the [src](https://github.com/jgspires/chinese-postman-problem/tree/main/src) folder.
 Any number of new graphs can be created, changed or removed by editing the 'app.py' for any required customization.
-If the 'app.py' file is not edited, three default graphs will be outputted as exemples (their images are found in the [Graph Exemples](https://github.com/jgspires/chinese-postman-problem#license/tree/main/Graph%20Exemples) folder.
+If the 'app.py' file is not edited, three default graphs will be outputted as exemples (their images are found in the [Graph Exemples](https://github.com/jgspires/chinese-postman-problem#license/tree/main/Graph%20Exemples) folder).

 ## Authors